Speech Development Support for Growing Voices

 Addressing sound pattern errors (like “tat” for “cat”) to improve overall speech clarity and age-appropriate sound use.

-Motor Speech Support
+Motor Speech Support (Apraxia)

 Helping children who know what they want to say but have difficulty coordinating their speech.
 We use targeted, engaging strategies to build clearer, more consistent communication.

-Is Your Child Experiencing Speech Delays?
+Is Your Child Experiencing Speech or Language Delays?

 Every child develops at their own pace—but certain signs may indicate your child could benefit from additional speech.